nutella-framework/nutella_framework/README.md

 [![Code Climate](https://codeclimate.com/github/nutella-framework/nutella_framework/badges/gpa.svg)](https://codeclimate.com/github/nutella-framework/nutella_framework)

 # Nutella
-Nutella is a framework to build and run ClassroomStories.
+Nutella is a framework to build and run classroom narratives.
 It's still _very_ under development so any help [finding and fixing bugs](https://github.com/nutella-framework/nutella_framework/issues) will be greatly appreciated!

 # Installing
 Nutella is written in ruby but it leverages lots of technologies that already exists.
 Therefore, before you can successfully install nutella, you need to install (if you don't have them already):